Riccardo Saponara: Return to Empoli

 On 16 January 2015, Saponara returned to Empoli with the formula of the loan with the right of redemption.
 He made his comeback for the club four days later in Roma - Empoli 2–1 in Coppa Italia.
 He made comeback in the league ten days later in Empoli's 1–2 defeat to Udinese, opening the scoring with a penalty kick; his first goal in Serie A and his second during his experience in Tuscany.
 On 22 March 2015, he scored his first brace in a 3–1 home win over Sassuolo.
 On 13 May, his contract was redeemed by Empoli for a reported €4 million.

 Fiorentina

 On 28 January 2017, Saponara was loaned to Fiorentina until the end of the season with an obligation to buy him out at the end of the loan deal.

 Loan to Sampdoria

 On 17 August 2018, Saponara joined Sampdoria on a one-year loan from Fiorentina.
 The deal included an option to purchase.

 After Saponara scored a game tying goal against Lazio on 18 December 2018, he gained notoriety when he was celebrating with his teams' fans, his shorts fell down and the supporters also pulled down his briefs, which exposed his rear.

 Loan to Genoa

 On 7 August 2019, Saponara joined Genoa on loan with an option to buy.

 Loan to Lecce

 On 22 January 2020, Saponara joined Lecce on loan from Genoa.

 Loan to Spezia

 On 5 January 2021, Saponara joined Spezia on loan from Fiorentina.

+Ankaragücü

+In January 2024, Saponara joined Turkish Süper Lig club Ankaragücü on an eighteen-month contract.
+His contract was terminated on 26 February 2025.